wp-plugins/fourteen-extended/readme.txt

 License: GPLv2

 == Description ==
+NOTE: To multisite users:- Plugin should only be activated on per site basis and not as Network Activated!

 NEW Option: control the number of posts that appear in the grid/slider plus switch grid content between 3 & 4 columns

 Fourteen Extended is the most efficient way to re-configure the Twenty Fourteen theme without touching a single line of code.